 - trailing commissions (including service fees known as 12b-1 payments).

-We may also receive additional payments called revenue sharing payments and/or marketing allowances from certain product sponsors under special agreements with those firms, called “Strategic Partners.”
+We also receive additional payments called revenue sharing payments and/or marketing allowances from certain product sponsors under special agreements with those firms, called “Strategic Partners.”
 Additional details concerning the Strategic Partners Program and Non-Publicly Traded Products are set forth below.
 We also maintain revenue and marketing allowance payment programs involving certain Real Estate Investment Trusts (commonly referred to as REITs).
 Representatives of product sponsors, often referred to as “wholesalers,” work with Ladenburg Thalmann and its representatives to promote their products.
 These product sponsors are generally granted access to our representatives to promote their products.
-Consistent with rules set out by FINRA, these wholesalers and/or their firms may pay Ladenburg Thalmann for training or education of our representatives.
-Product sponsors may also make payments to Ladenburg Thalmann to promote the marketing of their products to clients which includes seminars for clients and potential clients.
-These firms may also invite representatives to due diligence or continuing education meetings regarding their products.
-From time to time Ladenburg Thalmann may also allow its representatives to attend off-site training sessions that may be sponsored or co-sponsored by these product sponsors.
-Ladenburg Thalmann prohibits the promotion of any product, including those issued by fund families, insurance carriers, or sponsors, over another based solely on additional payments or other considerations that might be received from the sale or marketing of their products.
-Representatives are required to make recommendations to clients based on the clients’ needs and objectives; however, receipt of such reimbursements could create an incentive by your representative to recommend products that provide such payments.
+Consistent with rules set out by the Financial Industry Regulatory Authority, certain of these wholesalers and/or their firms, when consistent with their internal policies, pay Ladenburg Thalmann for training or education of our representatives.
+Some product sponsors also make payments to Ladenburg Thalmann to promote the marketing of their products to clients which payments include covering in whole or in part the cost of seminars for clients and potential clients.
+Some product sponsors, when consistent with their internal policies, also invite representatives to due diligence or continuing education meetings regarding their products.
+From time to time Ladenburg Thalmann allows its representatives to attend off-site training sessions that are sponsored or co-sponsored by these product sponsors.
+Ladenburg Thalmann prohibits the promotion of any product, including those issued by fund families, insurance carriers, or sponsors, over another based solely on additional payments or other considerations received from the sale or marketing of products.
+Representatives are required to make recommendations to clients based on the clients’ needs and objectives; however, receipt of such reimbursements also creates a conflict of interest in the form of an incentive by your representative to recommend products that provide such payments.
 We encourage you to talk with your representative about any fees or compensation they receive from the sale of investment products.

-Representatives may also receive incentives to join and remain affiliated with Ladenburg Thalmann through certain Ladenburg Thalmann compensation arrangements that could include bonuses, enhanced pay-outs, forgivable loans and/or business transition loans.
-The receipt of such compensation may be considered a conflict of interest.
+Some representatives also receive incentives to join and remain affiliated with Ladenburg Thalmann through certain Ladenburg Thalmann compensation arrangements that include bonuses, enhanced pay-outs, forgivable loans and/or business transition loans.
+The receipt of such compensation creates a conflict of interest.

-Ladenburg Thalmann and its Affiliates are also affiliated with SEC registered investment advisory firms, which include Ladenburg Thalmann Asset Management Inc., Securities America Advisors, Inc., Arbor Point Advisors, LLC, Triad Advisors, Inc., Triad Hybrid Solutions, LLC, SSN Advisory, Inc., Investacorp Advisory Services, Inc., and KMS Financial Services, Inc., (together “Ladenburg Thalmann Advisors”).
-Ladenburg Thalmann Advisors has also created the Strategic Partners Program for independent investment advisors.
-Investment advisors are selected to participate based on several criteria including, investment strategy, investment performance, transaction reporting capabilities and training and wholesaling support.
-In exchange for certain benefits, such as an opportunity to participate in Ladenburg Thalmann’s national conferences and broader access to our representatives, investment advisors in the Strategic Partners Program pay to participate in the program by sharing with Ladenburg Thalmann Advisors a portion of the revenue generated by distributing their products and services and or paying a specified annual dollar amount.
+Ladenburg Thalmann includes a number of affiliated SEC-registered investment advisory firms: Ladenburg Thalmann Asset Management Inc., Securities America Advisors, Inc., Arbor Point Advisors, LLC, Triad Advisors, Inc., Triad Hybrid Solutions, LLC, SSN Advisory, Inc., Investacorp Advisory Services, Inc., and KMS Financial Services, Inc., (together “Ladenburg Thalmann Advisors”).
+Ladenburg Thalmann Advisors has created the Strategic Partners Program for independent investment advisor firms.
+Independent investment advisor firms are selected to participate based on several criteria including, investment strategy, investment performance, transaction reporting capabilities and training and wholesaling support.
+In exchange for certain benefits, such as broader access to our representatives, the independent investment advisors in the Strategic Partners Program pay to participate in that program by sharing with Ladenburg Thalmann Advisors a portion of the revenue generated by distributing such Strategic Partner’s products and services and/or paying a specified annual dollar amount.
+In addition, firms that have selling agreements with Ladenburg Thalmann Advisors can pay a fee to attend conferences and other events.

-Ladenburg Thalmann Advisors representatives may receive reimbursements, marketing and distribution allowances, due diligence fees, or other compensation based on deposits and/or assets under management directly from third-party asset manager program sponsors for the costs of marketing, distribution, business and client development, educational enhancement, and/or due diligence reviews incurred by Ladenburg Thalmann Advisors and/or Ladenburg Thalmann Advisors representatives relating to the promotion or distribution of the program sponsor’s products or services.
+Some Ladenburg Thalmann Advisors’ representatives receive reimbursements, marketing and distribution allowances, due diligence fees, or other revenue based on deposits and/or assets under management directly from third-party asset manager program sponsors for the costs of marketing, distribution, business and client development, educational enhancement, and/or due diligence reviews incurred by Ladenburg Thalmann Advisors and/or Ladenburg Thalmann Advisors’ representatives relating to the promotion or distribution of the program sponsor’s products or services.

 Ladenburg Thalmann Advisors Strategic Partners pay a flat annual fee.
-In addition to a flat fee, which may be up to $150,000 per year, Strategic Partners pay basis points on sales on assets, or a percentage of the Partner’s net advisory fee derived from assets invested through their models.
-It is important to understand that none of the payments made by the firms participating in the program are paid or directed to any representative who utilizes the services of these investment advisors.
+In addition to the flat fee, which may be up to $400,000 per year, some Strategic Partners pay basis points on sales on assets, or a percentage of the Partner’s net advisory fee derived from assets invested through the Partner’s models.
+It is important to understand that none of the payments made by the Strategic Partners participating in the Strategic Partner program are paid or directed to any representative who utilizes the services of these Strategic Partners.

 Sponsors participating in the Strategic Partners Program currently include: